prandzio99/prandzio99/README.md

-- Low-level programming and cybersecurity
-- C and Python with some C++ and x86 Assembly
+- C and Python with some x86 Assembly
-- Did some Arduino once or twice
+- Did some Arduino projects in the past
-- I'm a 5th-year CS student at Gdańsk University of Technology
 - Silicon FW Development Engineer at Intel Poland
-- Open to any kind of programming experience
 - You can contact me through my e-mail: pawelrandzio99@gmail.com

 <!---